Mind Performance Center

 Neurology & Functional Neurology Practice located in Foley, AL and serving the greater Baldwin County

 Movement disorders develop from problems in the brain pathways that control muscles.
 As a functional neurologist, J. Douglas Brown, DC, DACNB, at Mind Performance Center in Foley, Alabama, specializes in therapeutic exercises that treat movement disorders by rehabilitating the dysfunctional areas of your brain.
-At Mind Performance Center we proudly serve residents of Foley, Fairhope, Daphne, Mobile, and Pensacola.
-If you have questions about movement disorders or how functional neurology can improve your symptoms, book an appointment online or call the office today.
+At Mind Performance Center we proudly serve residents of Foley, Fairhope, Daphne, Mobile, and Pensacola and throughout the world by telemedicine.
+If you have questions about movement disorders or how functional neurology can improve your symptoms, book an appointment by calling the office today.